eformsignen/eformsignen.github.io/help/chapter1.rst

-   A document can be an electronic document you create and send for signature by using a template or an electronic document you create and end by upload your file.
-A document can be create and sent for signature by using either one of the **New from my file** menu or the **New from template** menu.
+   A document can be an electronic document you create and send for signature by using a template or an electronic document you create and send by upload your file.
+A document can be created and sent for signature by using either one of the **New from my file** menu or the **New from template** menu.
 Any document created like this counts as a document created in eformsign.

 -  This is a cloud space for storing and viewing documents.
 It consists of the following three menus according to the document status:

    -  **Action required:** Shows the list of documents